 - Secure a minimum of 10 currently enrolled Pitt students as members

 - You need at least a president, a vice president, and a business manager.
 One person may not hold more than one officer position for an organization

 - Secure a full-time faculty or staff member at the University to serve as your advisor.
-You will need to attach a signed Advisor Acceptance Form in the registration application.
-(NEW!
-Advisor Acceptance Electronic Signature Form uses the DocuSign system–no need to print the form out!)
+You will need to attach a signed Advisor Acceptance Electronic Signature Form (uses the DocuSign system–no need to print it out!)

 Tip: prior to the registration submission period, familiarize yourself with the requirements and start preparing the necessary documents!

 *Students interested in registering a new organization during a New Organization Registration period MUST attend one of the workshops to qualify for registration status.
 Click here for more information on when and where these sessions will be.